Tag Archives: Texas

 How to get a refund

 Tougher Than Tom has generous return language (“100% guaranteed,” “hassle-free refunds,” “If Tom’s products don’t work for you, you get your money back!“) but tends to ignore refund requests.
-For those who persist, company then insists that traps need to be mailed to Texas at customer’s expense.
+For those who persist, company then insists that traps need to be mailed back at customer’s expense.
 To get around these tactics, I highly recommend posting a review on Trustpilot.
 The company seems to monitor this site and will usually try to appease consumers in an effort to maintain a good standing on the review site.
+Tougher Than Tom will try to get your review removed by flagging it for “illegal content”, so contact Trustpilot and report that, too (and contact me, please, if you’d like).
 You can also leave reviews at the Better Business Bureau and PissedConsumer.

 If that doesn’t work, file a complaint with the Attorney General in your state.
 You can do this by conducting an internet search for “file complaint with attorney general [your state]” and then submitting a short form.
 The office will then contact Tougher Than Tom on your behalf, using legal language that may get the company’s attention.
 It’s easy.